-If you allow it, for Score can track which scores, bookmarks, and setlists you view and for how long.
+If you allow it, forScore can track which scores, bookmarks, and setlists you view and for how long.
 With this information collected, the Dashboard feature in the tools menu can give you valuable insights into your playing habits and helps keep you on track.
-Three tabs along the bottom of the screen give you different ways of viewing and using this information:
+Three tabs along the bottom of the screen (shown on the left of the screen in a sidebar when space allows) give you different ways of viewing and using this information: